How many eggs per day safe for family Indian breakfast

 90 kg 144 to 198g 6 to 8 eggs (partial)

-Eating 6 whole eggs per day is safe for most healthy gym-goers.
-Many bodybuilders eat 6 to 12 eggs daily without ill effects.
+Eating 6 whole eggs a day is safe for most healthy gym-goers.
+Many lifters eat 6 to 12 eggs daily with no problems.
 The key is variety - do not get all your protein from eggs alone.
+For the exact protein per egg, see our boiled egg protein guide.

-Medical Disclaimer: These are general guidelines for healthy adults.
-If you have heart disease, diabetes, or high cholesterol, consult your doctor before increasing egg intake.
+Medical Disclaimer: These are general guidelines for healthy people.
+If you have heart disease, diabetes, or high cholesterol, talk to your doctor before increasing egg intake.

 Frequently Asked Questions